 - We are convening and coordinating with civil society organisations (CSOs), including social marketing organisations (SMOs) working on reproductive health and family planning to identify a consolidated approach to ensure that information and services continue to reach clients.

 - Along with its NGO partners we have strategically engaged with Ministry of Health and Family Welfare, Government of India leading to the inclusion of family planning in the Ministry of Health and Family Welfare, Government of India (MoHFW) guidelines as essential health services.

 Engaging with the Media

 In order to ensure an informed discourse on the impact of COVID-19 and the subsequent response of the public health system, Population Foundation of India has consistently engaged with the media through interviews as well as opinion editorials.

 Generating Evidence on Impact of Covid 19

 - Population Foundation of India has made efforts to generate evidence on the impact of Covid 19.
-The organisation commissioned a study in five states (UP, Bihar, Jharkhand, Rajasthan and Odisha) to assess the impact of Covid 19 on availability of services and commodities in public health facilities and outreach and work of front line workers.
+The organisation commissioned a study in five states (UP, Bihar, Jharkhand, Rajasthan, and Odisha) to assess the impact of Covid 19 on the availability of services and commodities in public health facilities and outreach and work of front line workers.

 - A field survey was undertaken by the Advocating Reproductive Health Choices coalition (ARC), of which we are the secretariat, across 27 districts in Bihar to understand the status and challenges in re-initiating family planning services.
 A letter has been sent to the Executive Director- State Health Society Bihar (SHSB) on the status and recommendations to strengthen service delivery at the field level.